eigan/yr-php-library/README.md

 #### Without composer
 Download [Yr.php](https://raw.github.com/eigan/yr-php-library/master/Yr/Yr.php) and [Example.php](https://raw.github.com/eigan/yr-php-library/master/Yr/Forecast.php).
 Add them to a place on you server and include them in your script.

+Remember to set `date.timezone = "Europe/Oslo"` in php.ini or whatever is your timezone.

 ## Examples
 These examples require you to already have Yr.php (and Forecast.php) included in your code.